smparker/intro-quantum-chemistry/source/11_excited_states/lab.md

 So far, this course has been concerned with properties of the electronic ground state.
 When molecules are electronically excited, their physical and chemical properties often change dramatically.
-Molecules often can be electronically excited by electromagnetic radiation in the visible (VIS) or ultraviolett (UV) spectrum{cite}`klessinger1995excited`.
+Molecules often can be electronically excited by electromagnetic radiation in the visible (VIS) or ultraviolet (UV) spectrum{cite}`klessinger1995excited`.
 According to the Franck-Condon principle, electronic excitations are vertical, i.e., there is no nuclear relaxation during an electronic transition.
 In the simplest case, the absorption maximum in a UV-VIS spectrum is